diego1q2w/antaeus/README.md

 `Iteration 11` - Added the `pleo-antaeus-retrier` service which will run in an independent container.
 It will communicate with the `pleo-antaeus-scheduler` via RabbitMQ events.

+`Iteration 12` - Added the payment logic using `EvenSourcing` so we get the latest state of the PaymentInvoice upon which we are going to decide if is worth retrying.

 ## Developing

 Requirements: